The Adults (film): Cast

+Release

+The film had its world premiere on February 18, 2023. at the 73rd Berlin International Film Festival.
+It was invited to Horizons section of 57th Karlovy Vary International Film Festival, where it was screened on 30 June 2023.

+It was released on August 18, 2023.

 Reception

-On the review aggregator Rotten Tomatoes website, the film has an approval rating of 100% based on 6 reviews, with an average rating of 6.8/10.
-On Metacritic, it has a weighted average score of 69 out of 100 based on 6 reviews, indicating "Generally Favorable Reviews".

-Damon Wise reviewing for Deadline Hollywood criticising the film wrote, "The Adults is a comedy-drama that doesn’t seem to deliver much of either, and that gray, in-between state just isn’t appealing anymore.
-Could it be that the cinema of awkwardness, or mumblecore in different clothes, has finally reached its sell-by date?"
 Rory O'Connor graded the film B+ for The Film Stage and wrote, "It’s coarse to the touch but The Adults is a tender film."
 Steph Green reviewing for IndieWire graded the film B and wrote, "A raw, sensitive, and true look at a family in flux with too much love to give and no tools to whittle it into something useful."
 Guy Lodge reviewing at Berlin Film Festival, for Variety wrote, "From... queasiness comes bristly tension, tautening and deepening what otherwise seems a low-key, low-stakes character study, and eventually a sweet, conciliatory sliver of hope too."

+Conversely, Damon Wise reviewing for Deadline Hollywood criticising the film wrote, "The Adults is a comedy-drama that doesn’t seem to deliver much of either, and that gray, in-between state just isn’t appealing anymore.
+Could it be that the cinema of awkwardness, or mumblecore in different clothes, has finally reached its sell-by date?"